XanaduAI/xanadu-sphinx-theme/README.rst

 ``navbar_wordmark_path``
     Path to the project wordmark to appear in the navigation bar.
-Specifying this option will replace the project name in the navigation bar.
-Eventually, this option will be removed in favour of ``navbar_name`` for the sake of consistency.
+Specifying this option will replace the project logo and name in the navigation bar.

+``navbar_logo_alt``
+    Alternative text to display in lieu of the wordmark or logo in the navigation bar.
+    Defaults to the value of ``navbar_name``.

 ``navbar_logo_path``
     Path to the project logo that appears in the navigation bar.
 Defaults to